 Rising figures of people living with HIV/AIDS has for some time been a huge source of concern for governments of developing nations, health workers and well-meaning individuals.
-As part of efforts towards fighting this disease which has become a menace to society, the Organization of African First Ladies against HIV/AIDS (OAFLA) was formed.
-OALFA has let no stone unturned in seeking new methods through which HIV/AIDS and other related diseases can be reduced to the barest minimum.
+As part of efforts towards fighting this disease which has become a menace to society, the Organization of African First Ladies Against HIV/AIDS (OAFLA) was formed.
+OALFA has left no stone unturned in seeking new methods through which HIV/AIDS and other related diseases can be reduced to the barest minimum.

-In an exclusive interview with Amazons Watch Magazine, the First Lady of the Federal Democratic Republic of Ethiopia, and President Elect of the Organization of African First Ladies against HIV/AIDS Her Excellency, Roman Tesfaye, speaks on some of the achievements of the OALFA and the Ethiopian government in the fight against deadly diseases, and the creation of a better healthy life for all.
+In an exclusive interview with Amazons Watch Magazine, the First Lady of the Federal Democratic Republic of Ethiopia, and President-Elect of the Organization of African First Ladies against HIV/AIDS Her Excellency, Roman Tesfaye, speaks on some of the achievements of the OALFA and the Ethiopian government in the fight against deadly diseases, and the creation of a better healthy life for all.
 Excerpt:

 Your Excellency, please tell us some of the progress your country has made in the fight against cancer.